Eastman: Don’t pick up debris, it may contain asbestos

 KINGSPORT, Tenn.
-(WJHL) — Eastman Chemical Company said initial testing of debris found at its Kingsport plant after Monday’s steam line failure showed that at least some of the material contained asbestos.
+(WJHL) — Eastman Chemical Company said initial testing of debris found at its Kingsport plant after Monday’s steam line break showed that at least some of the material contained asbestos.

 According to Eastman, the “high-pressure steam incident” Monday morning damaged a “variety of construction materials.”